zevenet/zproxy/tests/functional/README.md

 ## Getting Started

+As a prerequisite, you must have Python 3 installed on your system.

 The following steps are required to configure the test application:

 * Adding the variables file.
 This file contains all the environment configuration